4,500

 Some developers even brag about the revolving door between the city’s building department (SDCI) and their employees:

-The Reports Say It All — See For Yourself
+Reports Say It All.
+See For Yourself.

 The city building department was recently audited by the city.
 The audit revealed nepotism, collusion, and legal forms of corruption.
 Tree Action Seattle’s own report revealed how SDCI routinely fails to enforce basic tree code.